KoreTeknology/Blender-Generative-AI-Addon/README.md

 ## :radio_button: Blender Addon Installation

-- Go to the user preferences screen (Edit -> User Preferences…).
+- Go to the user preferences screen (Edit -> User Preferences).
 - Select the “Addons” tab.
 - Click “Install from File…” and select the downloaded zip file.
 - Click the checkbox on the left to enable the add-on.